michellesh/michellesh/_projects/2022-11-02-snake-plant.md

 ### Wrap yarn around both sides of each leaf

 Just wrapped it round and round!
 It took about 4 hours per leaf.
-Every time I switched from light green to dark green, I wrapped the yarn once around the LED strip to hold it tight to the outer rod, and also to hide the knot inside the leaf (shown in first photo).
+Every time I switched colors, I wrapped the yarn once around the LED strip to hold it tight to the outer rod, and also to hide the knot inside the leaf (shown in first photo).

 <div class="column-container">
   <div class="p column">